The Combinatorial Multi-Round Ascending Auction: Introduction

-\citet{baranov2017efficient} consider bidders with increasing marginal values and augment the clock auction to let bidders express the interval of quantities that are acceptable at the current clock price.
-As no (additional) bids are made, the auctioneer needs to keep track of the implicitly expressed values.
-They show that truthful bidding is an ex-post equilibrium in their auction and that the bidders' payments equal VCG prices.
-In contrast, the CMRA features a richer bidding language as bids on any quantities can be made (and not just intervals) and bidders can express values for these quantities.
-Hence, there is no need for the auctioneer to infer anything from the values.

-Finally, \citet{palacios2021combinatorial} offer an excellent recent overview of the use of combinatorial auctions, including CMRAs, in practice.

 We proceed as follows.
 The next section illustrates the dynamics of the clock auction and the CMRA under different bidding strategies.
-Section~\ref{sec:model} presents the formal model and the details of the rules of the CMRA.
-In Section~\ref{sec:truthful}, we analyze non-strategic truthful bidding and then we turn to strategic bidding in Section~\ref{sec:strategic}.
-We describe how CMRA performed in the Danish spectrum auctions in Section~\ref{sec:realworld} where we also explain how to use bidding data to test which equilibrium bidders are likely to be playing.
+Section~\ref{sec:model} presents the formal model and the auction rules.
+In Section~\ref{sec:truthful}, we analyze non-strategic truthful bidding and then turn to strategic bidding in Section~\ref{sec:strategic}.
+Section~\ref{sec:risk free} describes the risk-free collusive strategy and proposes an alternative activity rule to deal with it.
+Section~\ref{sec:realworld} explains how to use bidding data to test which bidding strategies might have been played.
+We describe how the CMRA performed in the Danish spectrum auctions in Section~\ref{sec:Danish auctions}.
 Section~\ref{sec:conclusion} is a conclusion.
-All omitted proofs and further details of Danish auction are in the Appendix.
+All omitted proofs are in Appendix~\ref{app:proofs}.
+The extension to the case of any number of bidders is Appendix~\ref{app: more than two bidders}.
+Further details about the Danish auctions and illustrations of CMRA-truthful bidding are in the supplemental appendix.